Welcome to the Walgreens International Pharmacist Resource Center.

 How does one qualify for an H-1B visa?

-A threshold requirement of the H-1B visa is that the job offered must require a minimum of a bachelor's degree in a specialized field and the candidate must possess a closely related degree to this specialized field, or its equivalent, as recognized by the Immigration and Naturalization Service (INS).
-Diplomas, transcripts, and other education documents issued by foreign institutions must be evaluated by a third party education credentials evaluator prior to filing the petition, to ensure the equivalency will be recognized by the INS.
+A threshold requirement of the H-1B visa is that the job offered must require a minimum of a bachelor's degree in a specialized field and the candidate must possess a closely related degree to this specialized field, or its equivalent, as recognized by the United States Citizenship & Immigration Services (USCIS).
+Diplomas, transcripts, and other education documents issued by foreign institutions must be evaluated by a third party education credentials evaluator prior to filing the petition, to ensure the equivalency will be recognized by the USCIS.
 In addition, those documents written in a language other than English will have to be translated by a certified translator.

 If the degree is unrelated, the candidate must present complete transcripts, a detailed resume describing previous employment history, and letters from previous employers confirming the work experience in the specialized field.
 The education and work experience will then need to be evaluated to determine if the credentials are recognized as equivalent to an U.S. degree in the specialized field.
 Certified translations may also be needed.